ubuntor/system_bc/README.md

 Then run `make`.
 The executable will be in `_build/default/sdl_compiler.exe`.

+You can also run `dune exec -- ./system_bc.exe FILENAME` to run the interpreter.

 ## Structure
   - `system_bc.ml`: Toplevel commandline.
 Runs all phases of compilation.
+  - `ir/`: Intermediate representations.
   - `parse/`: Parser and lexer.
   - `check/`: Static typechecking.
   - `interpreter/`: Interpreter.